 Art with a Sense of Adventure

-No matter what the subject is my creative style delivers a distinctive urban vibe (I can’t really explain this...it just is).
-And it all works best when I create intuitively, so the process of layering materials like acrylic paint and paper emulates things that reveal character – gorgeous color, graffiti, and decay – adding details that help tell our unique stories.
+To harness that character I embrace flaws, even emphasize them, with techniques that make sporadic imperfections an integral part of the final piece. it all works best when I create intuitively, so the process of layering materials like acrylic paint and paper emulates things that reveal character – strong color, peeling paint, and texture – adding details that help tell our unique stories.